Chapter I: Mission Impossible? Not When It’s a Mission from God

 We brought the laptop computer, though, and a handful of movies for in-flight entertainment because I may be crazy, but I’m not stupid.
 Can I bring my i-Pod?
 Yes!
 Can I bring my PS-4?
 Sure!
 Can I bring a book?
 Yes, but bring your gloves, hats, scarves, and coats because you are going to be cold and we have to get going!

-My kids crammed into the backseat of our newest vehicle (no time for broken fan belts or flat tires here people!) like the one in the photograph above, but silver.
+My kids crammed into the backseat of our newest vehicle (no time for broken fan belts or flat tires here people!) like the Ford in the photograph above.
 They were like astronauts wedged into the Apollo command module as we shoved off for Quantico.
 We dropped off two trays of lasagna my wife had made for my youngest sons Cub Scout pack’s Blue & Gold dinner (important missions supersede planned events; they gave us high-fives and prayers!), and we topped off our fuel tanks and motored off towards the Capitol.

 While I was fueling up, my family went in the store to buy soda’s and gum.
 My wife bought the Sunday paper too, which she started reading as I piloted us up the on-ramp.
 She tore out a little piece of the newspaper and said, “Hey honey, listen to what I saw as the thought of the day.
 It’s perfect for what we are about to do: